MrBlinky/Arduboy-homemade-package/README.md

 configured as an output.

 (***)
-Future  Flash cart support:
+Flash cart support:
-* 0 PORTD2 Future flash cart chip select
+* 0 PORTD2 flash cart chip select
 * 14 PORTB3 flash cart data in (MISO)

+(****)
+When using serial flash with the Pro Micro standard wiring, OLED_CS (chip select) cannot be grounded (always active).
+In this case a simple circuit with a general purpose PNP transistor and two resistors can be used to deactive OLED_CS while CART_CS is active.

+**TODO** add schematic

 ## (future) expansion connector